outsidedav/swift/analytics/mobile_analytics.md

 The service provides platform-specific SDKs to simplify application development.
 The {{site.data.keyword.cloud_notm}} Mobile Services Swift SDKs can be installed with either Cocoapods or Carthage.
 For more information, see [https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics).

-The {{site.data.keyword.mobileanalytics_full}} SDK enables you to instrument your mobile application.
+You can instrument your mobile applilcation by using the {{site.data.keyword.mobileanalytics_full}} SDK.
 The Swift SDK is available for iOS and watchOS.

 1. Make sure that you correctly set up Xcode.
 To learn how to set up your iOS development environment, see the [Apple Developer website ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.apple.com/support/xcode/){: new_window}.
 Read about the [Xcode requirements ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics/tree/development#requirements){: new_window} for Client SDK Swift Analytics.